apache/kylin/website/docs/operations/system-operation/cli_tool/rollback.md

 The premise of using the rollback tool is that the resource data (cube data, dictionary data, snapshot data, etc.) must be guaranteed not to be deleted within the rollback time range.
 The retention period of the resource data involves two configurations

-*  `kylin.storage.time-machine-enabled` After this configuration is enabled, the resources in the retention period will not be deleted in the KE service.
+*  `kylin.storage.time-machine-enabled` After this configuration is enabled, the resources in the retention period will not be deleted in the Kylin service.
 After being enabled, the snapshot data retention time will be the same as the time configured in `kylin.storage.resource-survival-time-threshold`, the default value is False.
 *  `kylin.storage.resource-survival-time-threshold` Resource data retention time, the default value is `7d`, unit description:` d` (day), `h` (hour),` m` (minute).

 ### Caution and Common Errors {#caution_and_common_errors}